Edge Application Overview

 • Public Datastore (e.g., Docker Hub, Azure Container Registry, etc.)

-ZEDEDA controller itself doesn’t need to have access to the binary data of the images.
-The controller only needs the location or path from where it can access the binary data of images.
+ZEDEDA Cloud itself doesn’t need to have access to the binary data of the images.
+It only needs the location or path from where it can access the binary data of images.
 It is the Edge Node, which will access the images for the application to run on it.

 Edge_App_Overview_ManifestApp.png